Mikaela/mikaela.github.io/n/essentialsoftware.md

 Consider also adding
 [RPMFusion through their OSTree instructions](https://rpmfusion.org/Howto/OSTree).

-The _Major releases_ uninstalling and installing is especially important so it switches from local package to layered package, which also affects all other third party repositories such as `google-chrome-stable` if it was added.
+- The _Major releases_ uninstalling and installing is especially important so it switches from local package to layered package, which also affects all other third party repositories such as `google-chrome-stable` if it was added.
 While there is repository breakage risk stopping system upgrades, at least it will upgrade itself as opposed to errorring about being a local not upgraded package in the future.
+- You need it when using either Broadcom WiFi or `Failed to initialize a decoder for codec 'hevc'.` from `mpv` which gets resolved by following the instructions for your hardware or software codecs.

 ### Additional rpm-ostree install